a solo traveler in a red jacket peers into the expanse of the lamar valley in yellowstone national park

 Is there a downside?

-It sounds like this all could be too good to be true.
-Well, there is one downside to these ranges that feature such fantastic versatility—they don’t have phenomenal maximum apertures like the big primes.
+Sound too good to be true?
+Well, there is one downside to these ranges that feature such fantastic versatility: They don’t have phenomenal maximum apertures like the big primes.
 Yep, that’s the catch.

 two bull elks lock antlers in the national elk refuge outside of Jackson WY

-This is where you have to ask yourself whether it’s worth it to sacrifice versatility, size and weight, as well as costs.
-Surprisingly, the quality of these lenses are very high, getting pretty darn close to the sharpness and contrast that the fancier telephotos have exhibited for years.
+So, this is where you have to ask yourself whether it’s worth it to sacrifice versatility, size and weight (as well as a sizeable chunk of cash) to have a bigger aperture/smaller f/number.
+Surprisingly, the quality of these lenses is very high, getting pretty darn close to the sharpness and contrast that fancier telephotos have exhibited for years.

 The usual need for a small f/number has to do with wildlife portraiture, but what about landscape photography?
 Would you be sacrificing there?

 Fortunately, no!
 With landscape photography, you’ll likely be shooting somewhere between 100mm and 300mm and will likely begin with an f/8 aperture, potentially going to f/11 for maximum depth of field.
-And plus, this new class of lenses only has unfortunate aperture limitations at the upper end of their zoom range.
-Most of these will be a variable aperture, such that you can still shoot at f/4, f/4.5, or f/5.6 at their minimum telephoto range.
+Plus, this new class of lenses only has unfortunate aperture limitations at the upper end of their zoom range.
+Most of these will have a variable aperture, such that you can still shoot at f/4, f/4.5, or f/5.6 at their minimum telephoto range.

 a sweeping landscape view of Lamar Valley in Yellowstone